If you’re looking for small cat breeds, we’ve got a treat for you!

 Most Dwelf cats are between four and nine pounds in weight and have a kitten-like body.

-They keep their kitten behavior well into adulthood and won’t ever stop to amaze you with their dog-like personality and mischief.
+They keep their kitten behavior well into adulthood and won’t ever stop to amaze you with their dog-like personalities and mischief.

 Moreover, the Dwelf is less likely to bother people with allergies because they don’t shed much.